Spin-up and spin distribution of stellar black holes grown by gas accretion in proto-stellar clusters: Cluster physical model

 since the stellar feedback processes, responsible for gas depletion, generate energy proportional to the cluster mass.
-We terminate each run once $99\%$ of the initial gas mass has been depleted.
-In practice, the BH mass and spin evolution stall even earlier, when $\sim 95\%$ of the gas has been removed.
+We terminated each run once $99\%$ of the initial gas mass had been depleted.
+In practice, the BH mass and spin evolution stalled even earlier, when $\sim 95\%$ of the gas had been removed.